Your location is outside the National Library of Australia. Resources you can access:

 Informit: This is an online version of the print title 'Media International Australia', which ran from 1995 to 1997.
 MIA published new scholarly and applied research on the media, telecommunications and the cultural industries, and the policy regimes within which they operated.
 While its primary focus was Australia, the journal also aimed to provide an international perspective.
 From 1976 to 1995, this journal was known as 'Media Information Australia' (also available on eResources).

 Genealogical Society of Victoria: This index contains the date of death and the age of the deceased if on the inscription.
 Each name points to the full transcription.
 The index of about 119,600 names from 42,500 memorials is in a searchable data base which also contains burial plot identification (where known) and a map of the cemetery.
-ONLY AVAILABLE IN THE NEWSPAPERS AND MICROFORMS READING ROOM ON JUKE BOX PC.
+ONLY AVAILABLE ON THE JUKE BOX PC IN THE NEWSPAPERS AND FAMILY HISTORY ZONE OF THE MAIN READING ROOM.